JaimeGSandoval/wicked-sales-js/README.md

 - User can add products to their cart
 - User can view their cart summary
 - User can fill out a form to purchase products
+- User can navigate to product catalog from any page

 ## Strecth Features
 - User can delete items from their cart